Dental hygienist: job description

 - keeping up to date with new developments within the profession and maintaining patient dental records

-Vacancies are advertised online, in newspapers and specialist publications including the British Dental Journal, Dental Practice and the Health Service Journal.
+Vacancies are advertised online, in newspapers and specialist publications including the British Dental Journal, Dental Practice and the Health Service Journal, as well as on the NHS jobs website.

-For information on school leaver routes into careers in this area, visit our public sector page of TARGETcareers, our website aimed at school leavers.
+For information on school leaver routes into careers in this area, visit the public sector page of TARGETcareers, our website aimed at school leavers.

 Good eyesight and manual dexterity skills are essential, as is the ability to maintain concentration for lengthy periods of time.
 Having a mature, friendly, confident and caring manner is important, as is the possession of appropriate personal characteristics such as effective interpersonal, communication, teamwork and listening skills.